 If you do just one safari in South Africa, do it at Phinda Game Reserve.

-Phinda definitely qualifies as one of the unmissable places to visit in South Africa, and one of the best destinations to see wildlife in the continent, especially if you love nature and you care to see wildlife in its natural environment and in a completely responsible way.
+Phinda is also hone to one of the biggest cheetah populations in South Africa.
+It’s no wonder this is one of the best destinations to see wildlife in the continent, especially if you love nature and you care to see wildlife in its natural environment and in a completely responsible way.

 Looking for more places to visit in South Africa?
 Check out this post.

 What You Must Know About Phinda Game Reserve

 Any time is good to visit Phinda Game Reserve.
 My sister and I visited Phinda in mid November, at the beginning of the summer, and we enjoyed sunny, dry and warm days and chilly nights.
 Summer months are great for spotting young animals; whereas the winter months are great as with the lower temperatures more animals come out of the bush.